sidharthkuruvila/sidharthkuruvila.github.io/_posts/2018-02-03-move-semantics-in-a-gc-language.md

 layout: post
 title: Move semantics in a gc language
 ---
 I’ve been learning c++ lately.
-The thing that kept me away from the language for so long is the lack of automatic memory management.
+The thing that kept me away from the language for a long time is the lack of automatic memory management.
 As a java programmer you get used to certain luxuries and not worrying about whether you are leaking memory is one of them.

 The garbage collector doesn’t manage all resources though, which is why we still have to explicitly close open files.
-This is quite easy to do thanks to the try with resource pattern that we use in kotlin and java.
+This is quite easy to do thanks to the try with resource pattern available in both kotlin and java.

-(I’m going to use kotlin because the syntax is a bit simpler, but the examples should be easily translated to java)
+(I’m going to use kotlin because the syntax is simpler, but the examples should be easily translated to java)

 ```kotlin
 FileInputStream("file.txt").use {